danimaniarqsoft/notes/pages/git.md

 	- ![image.png](../assets/image_1665697009659_0.png)
 	-
 	- Uses
+		- for store into the stash
 			- `git stash`
-		- `git stash --include-untracked` this is the best for most cases -
+			- `git stash --include-untracked` this is the best for most cases
+		- for restore the stash into the working area and the
+			- git
+	-
 - ## Commands that move brances
 	- commit